scikit-image/scikit-image/doc/source/skips/4-transition-to-v2.rst

 - After 1.0, the main branch will be changed to (a) change the import name to skimage2, (b) change the package name to skimage2, and (c) change the version number to 2.0-dev.
-- There will be *no* scikit-image package on PyPI with version 2.0.
-Users who ``pip install scikit-image`` will always get the 1.0 version of the package.
+- There will be *no* "scikit-image" package on PyPI with version 2.0.
+Users who ``pip install scikit-image`` will always get the 1.x version of the package.
   To install scikit-image 2.0, users will need to ``pip install skimage2``, ``conda install skimage2``, or similar.
 - After consensus has been reached on the new API, skimage2 will be released.
+- Following the release of skimage2, a release of scikit-image 1.1 is made.
+This release is identical to 1.0 (including bugfixes) but will advise users to either (a) upgrade to skimage2 or (b) pin the package to ``scikit-image<1.1` to avoid the warning.
-- scikit-image 1.0.x will receive critical bug fixes for an unspecified period of time, depending on the severity of the bug and the amount of effort involved.
+- scikit-image 1.0.x and 1.1.x will receive critical bug fixes for an unspecified period of time, depending on the severity of the bug and the amount of effort involved.

 Backward compatibility
 ----------------------